nick-ramsay/sequelizedBurger/README.md

 Heroku Deployment: https://cryptic-coast-63780.herokuapp.com/

 ## Overview
 - This is an application demonstrating the capabilities of Express and Handlebars for routing and rendering of websites.
-Unlike the original Eat Da Burger! [application] (https://github.com/nick-ramsay/burger)
+Unlike the original Eat Da Burger! [application](https://github.com/nick-ramsay/burger), this utilises Sequelize to initialize and update the tables within the database.

 ## Installation & Prerequisites